amushtaev/gatsby-starter-netlify-cms/src/pages/blog/the-complete-guide-to-facebook-marketplace-ads.md

   - facebook-ads
 title: The Complete Guide to Facebook Marketplace Ads
 date: 2020-07-13
-description: Need modify desk.
+description: ""
 featuredpost: false
 featuredimage: /img/facebook-marketplace-ads-featured-image.jpg
 image: /img/facebook-marketplace-ads-featured-image.jpg
+tags:
+  - Pixel
+  - placements
+  - Ads Manager
+  - Business Manager
 seotitle: How to Boost Your Sales with Facebook Marketplace Ads
 focuskeyphrase: facebook marketplace ads
-tags:
-  - brewing
-  - chemex
+metadescription: Read about what you need to know before launching Facebook Marketplace ads, including how to create ads and design specifications.
 ---
 <!--StartFragment-->